Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Measuring the Velocity Dispersion

 Most of the velocity dispersion measurements treat the point spread function as a Gaussian with a given FWHM.
 Three issues to consider are (1) the necessary accuracy with which the width of the PSF must be known, (2) the precision with which the aperture must be centered on the galaxy, and (3) whether a Gaussian is an adequate model for the PSF.

 For these calculations we adopt a dynamical model close to the one used in \cite{TDCOSMO2025}.
-We assume an SIS mass model, a Hernquist stellar distribution (in the absence of the double S\'ersic model parameters for the photometric profiles) with a scale radius $s$ given in Table~\ref{tab:data} and a constant orbital anisotropy, $\beta$, ranging from 0 (isotropic) to 1 (radial).
+We assume an SIS mass model, a Hernquist stellar distribution with a scale radius $s$ given in Table~\ref{tab:data} and a constant orbital anisotropy, $\beta$, ranging from $-$0.25 (slightly tangential) to 0.5 (moderately radial) which covers the isotropic case, $\beta=0$.
+The range is selected to roughly match \cite{TDCOSMO2025} ($\beta\in[-0.2544,0.2431]$) while also exploring the ranges found in other studies \citep[see, e.g.,][]{Gerhard2001,Koopmans2009}.
 Once the los velocity dispersion, $\sigma_{\text{los}}$, is obtained for each model, the observed velocity dispersion for a centered aperture is computed for each system as where $\Sigma(R)$ is the stellar surface mass density and $\text{AP}(R)$ is the angular average of the convolution of the aperture with the PSF using the parameters and apertures listed in Table~\ref{tab:data}.

 The sources of systematic errors studied here are more significant for the ground-based measurements (namely, the measurements with MUSE and KCWI) owing to the larger seeing.
-When modeling NIRSpec observations, we encounter in several cases unexpected trends as discussed below.
-For this reason, we report in this Section only the systematics of the ground-based velocity dispersion measurements.

-\cite{TDCOSMO2025} models the PSF of NIRSpec and KCWI as Gaussians with the FWHM given in Table~\ref{tab:data}.
+While PSF modeling issues are likely smaller for spacecraft observations, the kinematic results may also be more sensitive to the details of modeling the central regions, as we encounter with some unexpected trends discussed below. \cite{TDCOSMO2025} model the PSFs of NIRSpec and KCWI as Gaussians with the FWHM given in Table~\ref{tab:data}.
 The PSFs of DES~J0408$-$5354 and WGD~2038$-$4008 were characterized as Moffat profiles but the exponent parameter is not reported so we simply assume Gaussian profiles.